-One Salmonella positive broiler flock was detected in the surveillance programme.
+Two Salmonella positive broiler flocks and a positive layer flock were detected in the surveillance programme.
+Salmonella was also detected in a lymph node from one swine.
 In addition, a few cases of salmonellosis were diagnosed in animals with disease.
 Details on Salmonella testing of feed, animals and food are shown in the Appendix.

 A reduction in the number of salmonellosis cases in humans has been evident in the last few years.
-About 80% of the infected humans are believed to have contracted the infection abroad.
+More than 70% of the infected humans are believed to have contracted the infection abroad.
 The reduced prevalence of Salmonella in European poultry is presumed to contribute to the observed reduction.
 Data from outbreaks of salmonellosis indicate that a great variety of foods can be implicated.
 When infection is contracted in Norway, imported foods are more often implicated than foods produced in Norway.